kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-runasusername.md

 This page shows how to enable and use the `RunAsUserName` feature for pods and containers that will run on Windows nodes.
 This feature is meant to be the Windows equivalent of the Linux-specific `runAsUser` feature, allowing users to run the container entrypoints with a different username that their default ones.

 {{< note >}}
-Currently this feature is in beta state.
-The overall functionality of the feature will not change, but there may be some changes regarding the username validation.
-Please take this into consideration when testing or adopting this feature.
+This feature is in beta.
+The overall functionality for `RunAsUserName` will not change, but there may be some changes regarding the username validation.
 {{< /note >}}

 {{% /capture %}}